| OPC Home | eProcurement - VTBuys | Statewide Contracts | Bid Information | Forms | Contact Us |

 12. Do we have to go with the lowest bidder?

-First make sure your business office has approved the order in the VISION System and sent to the vendor.
+First make sure your business office has approved the order in the VISION System and sent to the supplier.
 Check the delivery stated on the purchase order.
-If appropriate, call the vendor.
+If appropriate, call the supplier.
 If that doesn’t bring results contact the Purchasing Agent listed on the purchase order.

-Contact the vendor and request they be replaced.
+Contact the supplier and request they be replaced.
 If the issue cannot be resolved, contact the Purchasing Agent.